SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Portsmouth

 Orders Soldier Seveay to his knees and "snaps pistol" at the soldier, Dec.
-14; Note: Father of John Palmer.
+14; Note: Presumably the father of John Palmer; Cleared Piscataqua Customs for the West Indies on December 16

 Seveay Dep.
 I; B. Rowell Dep.
 I; Hall Dep.
 I (probably); Wentworth Narrative, p.
 231)